 The procedure consists of a simple state machine that alternates between idle and busy states, starting idle.
 When DVS attempts to read the attitude data item in the HYDRA_DAS interface, it is an event that causes the state machine to change to the “busy” state, and to execute the activity “read_attitude”.
 The activity is a memory access service read that stores its result in the variable named “working_attitude”.
 When the confirmation for that request comes back to DAS, it causes the state machine to switch back to the idle state.

 Star Tracker Metadata

-This section adds metadata to the star tracker example.
-A summary of the star tracker EDS with metadata appears in Figure 30.
+This section coonsiders metadata in the star tracker example.
+A summary of the star tracker EDS with metadata appeared in Figure 5-1